FAQs answered by Mike Atkinson

 No. Table 1 materials must be placarded when transporting any amount regardless of the size of the package.
 Table 2 materials must be placarded when transported in a bulk package or in a non-bulk package and the aggregate gross weight of all Table 2 materials meets or exceeds 1,001 pounds.
-What materials make up placarding Table 1 and Table 2?

 Table 1 consists of Divisions 1.1, 1.2, 1.3 explosive materials, 2.3 poison gas, 4.3 dangerous when wet, 5.2 organic peroxide (Type B, liquid or solid, temperature controlled), 6.1 poison inhalation hazard, and Class 7 radioactive yellow III label only.
 Table 2 consists of Divisions 1.4, 1.5, 1.6 explosive materials, 2.1 flammable gas, 2.2 no-flammable gas, 4.1 flammable solid, 4.2 spontaneously combustible, 5.1 oxidizer, 5.2 organic peroxide (other than Type B, liquid or solid, temperature controlled), 6.1 poison (other than poison inhalation hazard), and Class 3 flammable liquid, 8 corrosive, 9 miscellaneous.
-Is it a requirement for all vehicles that transport hazardous materials to have a copy of the Emergency Response Guidebook (ERG)?

 No, regardless of whether your load requires placarding, drivers are not required to have a copy of the ERG.

 The Hazardous Materials Regulations (HMR) require emergency response information to accompany most shipments of hazardous materials.
 The emergency response information can be provided in several ways:

 - It can be entered on the hazmat shipping papers;